 Peristalsis is a normal function of the body.
 It can sometimes be felt in your belly (abdomen) as gas moves along.

-Hall JE.
+Hall JE, Hall ME.
 General principles of gastrointestinal function - motility, nervous control, and blood circulation.
-In: Hall JE, ed.
+In: Hall JE, Hall ME, eds.
 Guyton and Hall Textbook of Medical Physiology.
-13th ed.
-Philadelphia, PA: Elsevier; 2016:chap 63.
+14th ed.
+Philadelphia, PA: Elsevier; 2021:chap 63.

 Reviewed by: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.